-The trainer should receive all the course materials at least one-month before a face-to-face course is delivered in order to assure consistency with the project and course outlines, quality assurance criteria, and other guidelines (see Box 27 on gender-sensitive imagery).
+The trainer should receive all the course materials at least one-month before a face-to-face course is delivered in order to assure consistency with the project and course outlines, quality assurance criteria, and other guidelines (see Box 21 on gender-sensitive imagery).
 Language editing and/or translation might also be necessary in order to finalize the course materials as well as graphic design and layout.

-Box 24: Training Development - UN Women Training Centre Tips Editing and translating moderated online learning materials All materials need to be edited, laid out and ready for uploading at least two weeks before the course starts.
+BOX 19:Training Development - UN Women Training Centre Tips

+Editing and translating moderated online learning materials All materials need to be edited, laid out and ready for uploading at least two weeks before the course starts.
 This requires the team to prepare course materials well in advance so it allows time for translation, copy-editing, and design/layout.
 All contracts for the translator, copy-editor, and designer should be ready once the course is announced (ideally 12 weeks before the course takes place).

+Source: UN Women Training Centre.
+(2015, February).
+Course Report: Online Moderated Course on Care Economy (internal document).

-47 Moderated online learning course structure, content and methodology It is important to ensure that participants are aware of overall instructions on the course at the very beginning, including the organization of the whole course (structure, learning resources, requirements to pass the course, supporting staff); the organization of a regular week/session; and technical basics to use both the platform and the GoToWebinar.
-This information could be delivered in the first online lecture.
-Online lecture delivery structure: Provide a short introduction (biography) of the guest speaker.
-The lectures should run from a minimum of 60 to a maximum of 90 minutes depending on length of the questions and answers session.
-Establish two different times to fit participants in different time zones.
-Make online lectures more dynamic including encouraging guest speakers to use more visuals; speakers and (if possible) participants appearing via webcam; and allow participants to speak.
-Making available an online report on which participants attended each online lecture is convenient in order to properly follow-up participants' engagement in the course, but requires an additional effort by the trainer.
-48 Translation and coordinating training materials More attention needs to be paid to the issue of language in order to avoid lack of coordination and to properly value the workload of all the staff involved.
-If the course was opened in a new language, it should be guaranteed that someone who speaks all languages and has content knowledge and certain technical abilities is involved.49 It is advisable to have final versions of all materials several weeks in advance, and also to have either designated resources or a staff person to support with translation of in-house training materials.50
+Moderated online learning course structure, content and methodology

+- It is important to ensure that participants are aware of overall instructions on the course at the very beginning, including the organization of the whole course (structure, learning resources, requirements to pass the course, supporting staff); the organization of a regular week/session; and technical basics to use both the platform and the GoToWebinar.
+This information could be delivered in the first online lecture. - Online lecture delivery structure: - Provide a short introduction (biography) of the guest speaker. - The lectures should run from a minimum of 60 to a maximum of 90 minutes depending on length of the questions and answers session. - Establish two different times to fit participants in different time zones. - Make online lectures more dynamic including encouraging guest speakers to use more visuals; speakers and (if possible) participants appearing via webcam; and allow participants to speak. - Making available an online report on which participants attended each online lecture is convenient in order to properly follow-up participants' engagement in the course, but requires an additional effort by the trainer.